Volume Profile: A Trader's Guide to HVNs, LVNs, and Value

 Trading Rotations with the Profile

-The translation of all of this into a rule: use volume taper and LVNs in the distributions to gauge your ranges and find your trade.
-If you're a breakout trader, you better be breaking out with volume.
-If not, that's simply a stop run back into the liquidity.
-Otherwise, gauging build and taper inside the volume profile is how you work your plan and exploit the day's activity.
+The rule that falls out of this: use tapers and the LVNs between distributions to define your ranges and frame the trade.
+A breakout needs volume behind it — a breakout on tapering volume is usually just a stop run back into liquidity.
+Otherwise, read build and taper inside the profile to work your plan and exploit the day's structure.

 Practical Examples